armcknight/colloquial-swift/README.md

 - github search api results
   - total repos with "utility" in name: 99,601 as of 4/5/2017; swift not in top 10 languages, where the two distant leaders are python and javascript
-  - total repos with topic "utility":
-  - total swift repos with "utility" in name:
-  - total swift repos with topic "utility":

 ### Conclusions